djinna/docpad.gwenbell.com/src/documents/pages/about.html.md

 That is the thing, showing up.
 But there's more.
 It's this ongoing thing they do, that the characters do, that we do.
 It's how I am able to continue ringing the bells: mourning the loss.
 It's giving myself empathy around the cracks, around the who I thought I could be, and am not.
 Around what I could have done, but did not.
 Empathy around how I thought the day could be going, and isn't.

 It is not some kind of stilted response to the world; it's an auto-adjust of my inner self to what's arising now.
-It's making an offering, anyway.
+It's making an offering, _anyway_.

 _January 2013_